k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: wishing for regular gloves
 - Fix: crash if the worn Hand of Vecna became glib
 - Fix: weight of recipe stacks not recalculated when forging
+- Fix: 'You detect the presence of' array was off by one

 ### Version 0.9.0